Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 is called a *scanner*.

-Where to make a level split between what should be recognized in the scanner and what should be recognized by a parser, is dictacted by the technology that compilers typically use.
-(Something analgous in biological construction and evolution probably is the reason for the the levels in human languages, as well.)
+Where to make a level split between what should be recognized in the scanner and what should be recognized by a parser, is dictated by the technology that compilers typically use.
+(Something analogous in Biological construction and evolution are probably the reason for the the levels in human languages, as well.)

 Conventionally, the set of strings that can be recognized by *regular